Assem44/CS50P_solutions/README.md

 * **Week 3 - Exceptions**: Handling errors gracefully.
 * **Week 4 - Libraries**: Using external modules and APIs.
 * **Week 5 - Unit Tests**: Ensuring code reliability with `pytest` (e.g., `test_bank`).
----
-*“Success is a journey, not a destination.
-Keeping the code clean and the logic sharp!”*